 No setup.
 No pitching.
 No hassle.
 With nothing to assemble after a long day, nor to break down the next morning, bivies get you back on your route faster.
 All that time and energy saved may be devoted to the day ahead.
 Additionally, these ultralight shelters offer an exceptional weight-to-protection ratio and efficiency.

 Immersion in your environment

-While tents can cut off your sense of place when inside, camping out in the open, with the enormousness of the mountains surrounding you, makes bivy camping an experience all its own.
-The peaks of the Pickets Range or the red rocks of the southwest feel closer, bigger and more rugged when you have an immersive, front-row view.
+While tents cut off your sense of place when you’re inside, bivy camping—out in the open, with the enormousness of the mountains surrounding you—is an experience all its own.
+The peaks of the Pickets Range or the red rocks of the Southwest feel closer, larger and more rugged when you have an immersive, front-row view.

 - Find a sheltered zone or nook; often popular climbs will feature bivy sites surrounded by rock walls.

 - Ensure you’re not setting down in small water channel (pay attention to the contours around you).